With Split, rules are evaluated from the top down.

 This is also useful if you have a number of complex rules and you want to increase the participation across all the rules at once.

-Including Traffic for Experimentation
+Including traffic for experimentation

 But what if you want to see all of the impressions on the Metrics impact tab?
-Even if you're not going to include the unallocated or default users in the analysis.
+Even if you're not going to include the unallocated status_quo users in the analysis.
 Again, order matters if you want to make sure adding traffic doesn't move users that are in the experiment between treatments.
 In this case, you'd order the excluded users to be between the two treatments.

 Individually target